rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-2.md

 1. We have a updated-completed flag/notification to allow deleted data to be implicitly detected.
 Something similar may be added to gNMI.  [issue 12](https://github.com/rgwilton/draft-yp-observability/issues/12)

 1. We use a string identifier to uniquely identify a subscription rather than a numeric id.
+Reserve 'dyn-' for server allocated dynamic subscription ids.